dougeby/IntuneDocs/intune/device-activation-lock-bypass.md

 Before you can bypass Activation Lock on devices, you must enable it by following these instructions:

 1. Configure an Intune device restriction profile for iOS using the information in [How to configure device restriction settings](/intune-azure/configure-devices/how-to-configure-device-restrictions).
-2. Enable the **Kiosk** mode setting **Activation Lock**.
+2. In the [device restriction settings for iOS](device-restrictions-ios.md), under the **General** settings, enable the option **Activation Lock**.
-3. Save the profile, and then assign it to the devices on which you want to manage Activation Lock bypass.
+3. Save the profile, and then [assign it](device-profile-assign.md) to the devices on which you want to manage Activation Lock bypass.

 ## How to use Activation Lock bypass